wassimcodes/wassimcodes/README.md

 - Game programmer with experience in C++ and C#.
 - Experience with Unreal Engine and Unity.
-- Passionate about gameplay mechanics and AI behaviour
+- Passionate about gameplay mechanics and AI behaviour.
 - Successfully shipped a cute game.

 <h3 align="left">Socials:</h3>